PakhiAgarwal/NittanyAI-DeepSign/README.md

-# Deep-Sign
+# DeepSign

-Auto-Grading Signed Videos using Computer Vision and Deep Learning
+An ASL Communicating and Translating Tool.